trln/trln-ingest/README.md

 ### Application Notes

-Vagrant setup forwards port 3000 to the host, so opening your browser to http://localhost:3000 will let you interact with Spofford.
+Vagrant setup forwards port 3000 to port 3001 on the host, so opening your browser to http://localhost:3001 will let you interact with Spofford.

+### Logging In

+If you are running under Vagrant, and you have already created your database with

+    $ bundle exec rake db:migrate

+You will be able to create an initial admin user (this is disabled for other contexts for security reasons) by running the custom task:

+    $ bundle exec rake user:admin

+This will create a user `admin@localhost` with the password you can see by looking in `lib/tasks/user.rake`; it will have admin privileges and be approved to use the application.

 #### Running Spofford